Attract, develop and retain your talent

 1) What is Leave for Change?

 Leave for Change (L4C) is a program that offers professional and personal development to staff while providing strong support to organizations in developing countries.
 The program enables employees from participating organizations and companies to transform part of their annual vacation into a three to four week volunteer assignment in a developing country.
-L4C is a component of the Uniterra Program, a leading Canadian international volunteer cooperation program, funded by the Canadian International Development Agency (CIDA) and implemented jointly by World University Service Canada (WUSC) and the Centre for International Studies and Cooperation (CECI).
+L4C is a component of the Uniterra Program, a leading Canadian international volunteer cooperation program, funded by the Canadian Department of Foreign Affairs, Trade and Development (DFATD) and implemented jointly by World University Service Canada (WUSC) and the Centre for International Studies and Cooperation (CECI).

 2) What do Leave for Change volunteers do?